homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 Barrel-ly Learning started with a fairly simple question: can we teach an agent to play a game by first showing it how humans play?

 Turns out, getting there involves a lot more than just training a neural network.
 Before we could even think about training, we had to build the entire system around it i.e, the game environment, movement and collisions, ladders and jumping, dynamic barrel behaviour, the state representation, the grid-based feature extraction, recording gameplay, converting it into state-action pairs, training the Behaviour Cloning model, initialising the Actor-Critic model from that pretrained policy, designing the reward function, and implementing TD learning.
+That, along with having to fix all major bugs the agent could capitalize on were the challenges we had to face.

 The biggest lesson was just how interconnected all of these pieces are.
 The model's only as good as the state representation.
 The Behaviour Cloning model's only as good as the demonstrations it's trained on.
 And the RL stage lives or dies by the environment and reward structure underneath it.